Prisma-care/mobile-app/README.md

 # Project Prisma App

 This is a repository for an Ionic app for [Project Prisma](http://www.frederikvincx.com/project-prisma-helping-people-with-dementia).
-The Ionic app is meant for Android and iOS devices.
+The Ionic app works on both Android and iOS devices.

-The app communicates with a RESTful [backend](https://github.com/oSoc17/prisma-backend) API.
+The app communicates with a [RESTful API](https://github.com/oSoc17/prisma-backend).

 ## About

-Project Prisma part of [open Summer of Code 2017](https://osoc17.slack.com/messages).
+Project Prisma is part of [open Summer of Code 2017](http://2017.summerofcode.be/).
 A student team coached by Frederik Vincx is working on it now:
 - Michiel Leyman (@MichielLeyman) - backend & project management
 - Simon Westerlinck (@siimonco) - backend
 - Jean-Pacifique Mboynincungu (@oxnoctisxo) - frontend & system analysis